transrightsarehumanrights/lj-expand/README.md

 6. From now on, you can run `lje-launcher.exe` to launch Garry's Mod with lj-expand.

 ## Disclaimer
-I don't condone cheating.
+I don't condone cheating, or exploiting a server.
 I do however believe that you should have the freedom to audit and run your own code on your own machine.

 ## Mitigations
 The main primitive that lj-expand adds are: